Summer is a time to invigorate, relax, and be present for family and friends.

 - Bake a cake or something and then figure out the "now" time and the "done" time for when the cake comes out of the oven using an analog clock and/or a digital clock.
-Note: The clock you choose to use will be dependent on the skill you are practicing.
-For example: If you are just adding minutes to time then a digital clock may work, if you are adding minutes and practicing time telling then you want to use an analog clock.
+Note that the clock you choose to use will be dependent on the skill you are practicing.
+For example, if you are just adding minutes to time then a digital clock may work; if you are adding minutes and practicing time telling then you want to use an analog clock.

 Basic Skill Practice

 Search by grade level, skill, or topic to find what you need for your child.

 - Math Playground